vga101/gaiasky/docs/Stereoscopic-mode.rst

 3DTVs, however, the image is distorted because each half of the TV will be stretched back to the whole TV area when the 3D mode is on.

+.. note:: As of version ``1.5.0``, the head tracking is not yet implemented, so you won't be able to use Gaia Sky interactively with a VR headset.
+The integration with OpenVR will come soon enough.

 Additionally, there are a couple of techniques called cross-eye 3D (you can find some examples
 `here <http://digital-photography-school.com/9-crazy-cross-eye-3d-photography-images-and-how-to-make-them/>`__,